-I melted 90g coconut oil and mixed it into the nuts, then pressed the mixture into mini tart tins lined with cling film.
-I then put it in the fridge for 30 minutes to set.
+To make the base, use a food processor to whizz up the almonds, pecans and dates.
+Melt the coconut oil and mix it into the nuts, then press the mixture into mini tart tins lined with cling film.
+Then put them in the fridge for 30 minutes to set.

-I again used my nutribullet to whizz up two tins of coconut milk (it had been in the fridge and I only used the solid white milk at the top of the tin) along with 2 tsp vanilla extract and 4 tbsp maple syrup.
-I piped it onto the mini pies in rosettes and sprinkled some lime zest in the middle.
+For the topping, use an electric whisk to whizz up the thick white layer from two tins of coconut milk that had been in the fridge overnight, along with vanilla extract and maple syrup.
+Pipe it onto the vegan mini key lime pies in rosettes and sprinkle some lime zest in the middle.

-These pies taste so good!
+These vegan mini key lime pies taste so good!
 The flavour is the perfect balance between zesty lime flavour and creamy sweetness.
 They would make a great dessert at a dinner party.
 I love eating vegan desserts as they always taste so sinful, but really they are full of goodness!

 Vegan Mini Key Lime Pies